diablodale/gnucash-dev-docker/ci/appveyor-setup.md

   * Edit the settings inside `ci/appveyor-update-project-slug.sh` and execute on a Linux computer.
 You get the API key from step 4 of `user` setup above.

-### GnuCash maint, two operating systems, built each day
+### GnuCash maint, fourteen operating systems, built each day

 Same settings as above except the following: